AlexanderEllis/blog/content/posts/morse-code.md

 <br>

 As you hear the Morse Code, enter the letters (or words!) that you hear.
-Press Enter (either the button or on your keyboard) to see if you got it, and press Try Again (or Control on your keyboard) to reset your input and hear it again.
+Press Enter (either the button or on your keyboard) to see if you got it, and press Replay (or Control on your keyboard) to hear it again.

 For doing Morse to letter lookups, I find it helpful to look at a tree-shaped diagram, where you can follow from one node to the next based on whether it's a dit or a dah.
 <a href="https://upload.wikimedia.org/wikipedia/commons/1/19/Morse-code-tree.svg" target="blank_">